kavia-common/online-assessment-and-interview-platform-115-124/web_frontend/README.md

 - src/config/env.js defines getEnv() which reads process.env values and applies sane defaults:
   - apiBase defaults to http://localhost:4000
   - wsBase defaults to apiBase protocol converted to ws/wss
-  - enableMocks defaults to true
+  - enableMocks defaults to false (set to true only when you want to mock)
   - sentryDsn defaults to empty string
   - buildEnv defaults to development
 - apiClient and websocket utilities import getEnv() to determine behavior: